A Bold Idea – rewarding academic credit for hardworking students

 With Bold Rewards – provides academic and cultural immersion experience to better equip those who want to study in US private high school, college or university.

 BOLD USA is a 3-week summer academic institute for international students.
-We offer 2 diverse academic subjects: COMPARATIVE GOVERNMENT and AMERICAN/WORLD LITERATURE.
+We offer 2 diverse academic subjects: COMPARATIVE GOVERNMENT and AMERICAN LITERATURE.
 Each class is taught in English by certified American teachers.

 ARE YOU READY TO BE BOLD?